Lee Cook: Queens Park Rangers

 Cook made no secret of the fact he was a fan of QPR, and he elected to leave Watford to join them at the end of his contract in July 2004.
 As Cook was under the age of 24 when he moved, and the two clubs failed to agree a fee, a tribunal ordered QPR to pay a fee of £125,000 to Watford.
 During his five-year spell at Watford he made 64 appearances and scored seven goals.

 Cook's QPR debut came against Watford at Vicarage Road on 9 August 2004 as a second-half substitute.
 Cook played poorly in the 3–0 defeat and was jeered by the Watford crowd.
 He was ruled out for six weeks in August 2005 after tearing his lateral knee ligament against Hull City.

 Cook played a significant role in QPR's battle to avoid relegation in the 2006–07 season, and he formed a great partnership with striker Dexter Blackstock.

 QPR rejected a bid from Fulham for Cook in June 2007, but he eventually joined them for £2.5 million on 19 July 2007, signing a four-year contract.
 Cook gave his £250,000 signing-on fee to QPR as a parting gift to the club.
 He joined Charlton Athletic on loan until the end of the 2007–08 season in January 2008.
 He rejoined former club Queens Park Rangers on loan for the 2008–09 season in July 2008, with a view to a permanent move.
 Fulham manager Roy Hodgson confirmed on 5 December that Cook would sign a permanent contract with Queens Park Rangers for a fee of £850,000, which could rise to £1.2 million.
 He completed the move on 8 January 2009, signing a three-year contract, for an undisclosed fee.

 On 19 March 2012, Cook rejoined Charlton Athletic on loan until the end of the season.

 Leyton Orient

 On 24 August 2012, Cook joined Football League One side Leyton Orient on a five-month contract, after his release from QPR.
 After 54 appearances and six goals in all competitions (including his loan spell), he rejected a contract extension at the end of the 2012–13 season.
-On 6 January 2014 he signed a six-month contract with Apollon Smyrni in the Greek Super League.
+On 6 January 2014 he signed a six-month contract with Apollon Smyrnis in the Super League Greece.
 He played four times for the club, once in the league, before leaving at the end of the season after their relegation to the Football League.